informalsystems/basecoin-rs/ci/README.md

 4. Set up a single [Gaia] instance to act as a foreign chain for interacting with basecoin-rs.
 The ID of this chain will be `ibc-0`.
 5. Configure Hermes.
-6. Start a [Tendermint] node and the basecoin-rs binary (the Tendermint node will automatically connect to the basecoin-rs binary, providing a chain with ID `basecoin-0`).
+6. Start a [CometBFT] node and the basecoin-rs binary (the CometBFT node will automatically connect to the basecoin-rs binary, providing a chain with ID `basecoin-0`).
 7. If no `CMD` arguments are provided for the container, it will automatically